The Company You Keep (TV series): Development

 On March 4, 2022, ABC ordered a pilot for the series with Milo Ventimiglia in the lead.
 On May 6, 2022, Ben Younger was tapped to direct and executive produce the pilot penned by Julia Cohen.
-The series was ordered to series and set to debut at midseason in 2023 on August 22, 2022.
+The Company You Keep was ordered to series on August 22, 2022.
+On May 12, 2023, ABC canceled the series after one season.

 Casting

 Milo Ventimiglia joined the pilot in the leading role of Charlie and as executive producer on March 4, 2022.
 On April 27, 2022, Catherine Haena Kim was cast as Emma in the pilot alongside Milo Ventimiglia.
 William Fichtner was cast in the pilot as Leo on May 2, 2022.
 On May 20, 2022, Sarah Wayne Callies, James Saito, Tim Chiou, Freda Foh Shen, and Felisha Terrell joined the pilot as leads.
 Polly Draper was revealed to be amongst the cast when the series was ordered.
 On February 2, 2023, Sachin Bhatt joined the cast in a recurring role.
 On March 17, 2023, Geoff Stults was cast in a recurring capacity.